-A pillar page is a central landing page on your website that broadly covers a topic and links to other pages with more specific information.
+A pillar page is a central landing page on your website that covers a broad topic and links to other pages with more specific information.
 It’s the foundation of a topic cluster, a group of pages with related content.
 Topic clusters use a hub-and-spoke organization model, and the pillar page acts as the central hub.
-The spokes are internal links to pages that offer detailed information about subtopics within the broader category.
+The spokes are Internal links to pages that offer detailed information about subtopics within the broader category.

 Pillar posts are an excellent way to organize your site’s content and ensure you have a consistent and easy-to-understand system for internal links.
 Most websites have a few pillar posts offering an overview of topics related to their brand, and each pillar page typically links out to 10 to 20 other pages.
 However, this can vary greatly depending on your categories and the amount of site content you have.

 Some website owners find it easy to sort their site content into separate categories where each spoke connects to only one central hub.
 In other cases, though, there may be some overlap between categories.
 Certain pages may relate to multiple topic clusters, so you can include links to these pages from multiple pillar posts.
 The goal is to create a clear and organized hierarchy as possible.